 What is provided in the bedrooms?
 All bed linen, towels, and face cloths are provided, but you may wish to bring extra towels or your favourite blanket, or pillow.
 You may also want to bring a hair dryer.
 You may wish to bring hangers, as last year there were none provided.

 Can I choose my roommate?
 Definitely – we prefer that you do.
 Simply indicate in the Cyclon registration form the name of the person with whom you wish to share a suite.
 Any children attending Cyclon will be billeted with their parents.

 What if I come on my own?
-If you do not indicate a suitemate on your registration form, you will be placed in a suite (2 adjoining but separate bedrooms with one shared washroom) with a participant of the same gender, and when possible, of similar age.
+If you do not indicate a suitemate on your registration form, you will be placed in a suite (2 adjoining but separate bedrooms with one shared washroom) with a participant of the same gender, and when possible, of similar age and riding ability.

 Address: (virtual tour: http://residences.housing.queensu.ca/virtualtours/leggett/ )

 |194 Stuart Street|

 |Kingston, ON K7L 5V2|

 Three Breakfasts are an option for $34.
 This is the menu: